MattPanH/The-Covid-Story_Data-Journalism-with-Tableau/README.md

 <br>
 <br>
 <h2> Target Audience </h2>
-1) An international public health agency trying to identify COVID-19 hotspots that require intervention or resource allocation.
+1) An international public health agency trying to identify COVID-19 hotspots that require intervention or resource allocation. <br>
-2) A health-conscious tourist trying to make informed decisions about travel, events, or gatherings.
+2) A health-conscious tourist trying to make informed decisions about travel, events, or gatherings. <br>
 3) A public health researcher studying the effectiveness of containment measures over time.
 <br>
 <br>